maribowman/maribowman/README.md

 ## Hey stranger :v:

-I'm Mari... and I like :coffee:, :pretzel: and :bacon:.
-Apart from that I do crossfit, trade forex and code industrial backends.
+I’m Mari and I like :coffee:, :pretzel: and :bacon:.
+Apart from that, I do crossfit, trade forex and code industrial backends for a living.

 ### Languages & Frameworks